Mizo people: Upper Chindwin

-The Zo tribes arrived in the Shan States for the first time in the fifth century.
-The Zo tribes entered the Shan States with the Kachins.
+The Zo tribes entered with the Kachins.
 The Zo people are said to have taken a similar migration route to the Karen people via the Mekong River or Salween River or a caravan route from Suifu in western Sichuan to Bhamo in Burma to the east of the Irrawaddy River.
-When they arrived there from Chhînlung or China, the Shans had already established themselves firmly in their States.
-The Shans did not accept the Mizos as guests, but did not exclude them either.
-Before relocating to the Kabaw Valley in the 8th century, the Mizos had resided in the Shan States for almost 300 years.
+The Shans had established a state at Hkamti Long, which was initially a military outpost by a Tibetan Prince from 1000 A.D.
+The outpost served as a frontier to the influence of the Nanzhao Kingdom and China in the region.
+The Shans began settling in Hukawng, Mogaung, Kabaw, Kale and a little in the Yaw valleys.
+The Shans mixed with the Zo based on the Mizo and Zahau oral history.

 Thanga argues that the Mizos during this period settled in the Hukawng Valley.
-The Mizos resided in Auktawng which is argued to be a corruption of Awksatlang in the Kabaw Valley.
+The Mizos resided in Auktawng, which is argued to be a corruption of Awksatlang in the Kabaw Valley.
 During this settlement period, the Mizos developed influence from the Shans and learned to drink tea.
-The main reason for migration from this settlement according to oral history, the Mizos had a famine known as Thingpui Tam during their stay in the Shan states.
+The main reason for migration from this settlement, according to oral history, was a famine known as Thingpui Tam during their stay in the Shan states.
 One of the earliest hla was inspired by the Thingpui Tam: